Pirates take fight to Giants, Vázquez closes out 27th save

 TRAINER’S ROOM

-Pirates: RHP Joe Musgrove (9-12, 4.67 ERA) threw on flat ground and the Pirates were still waiting to determine whether he would be fine to start Thursday against the Giants after he was scratched last Friday because of pain in his right foot.
+Pirates: RHP Joe Musgrove (9-12, 4.67 ERA) threw on flat ground and the Pirates determined he would be fine to start Thursday against the Giants after he was scratched last Friday because of pain in his right foot.
 He hasn’t pitched since Aug.
 31 at Colorado. … CF Starling Marte was out of the lineup for a third straight game nursing a tender left wrist.
 He is limited to pinch running. … RHP Nick Burdi underwent forearm surgery Wednesday in Dallas performed by Dr. Keith Meister.
 Burdi is expected to be fully healthy by the start of spring training.

 Giants: RHP Reyes Moronta’s shoulder surgery in Los Angeles on Tuesday went better than expected.
 Doctors repaired his labrum but the capsule didn’t need a fix. … RHP Johnny Cueto played catch a day after pitching five scoreless innings in his first start since July 28 last year and returning from Tommy John surgery.
 His next outing is scheduled for Tuesday at Boston. … 3B Evan Longoria had the night off.